The AP/RC received a generous donation from the artist of 46 original drypoints and linocuts that date from 2000 to 2010.

-Like a variety of printmakers who use relief matrices, Judy Youngblood tends toward printing combinations or individual elements of matrices, varying colors of ink, and creating an ever-changing flow of imagery.
+Like a variety of printmakers who use relief matrices, Judy Youngblood tends toward printing combinations or select elements of matrices, varying colors of ink, and creating an ever-changing flow of imagery.
 On occasion she combines numerous individually printed images to create large installations.
-Her 9×23 foot image, Wintery Mix, 2013-14, is one example.
+For example, her 9×23 foot image, Wintery Mix, 2013-14, is composed of dozens of separate prints

 Youngblood also works in intaglio.
-Yet, whatever her print medium of choice, her imagery from the last several decades tends to explore changing weather patterns with particular emphases on storms, rain, wind, and bodies of water.
-Selected works, like Wavering Front #2, 2003-04, reflect her penchant for visual references to 19th century Japanese relief printmaking.
+Whatever her print medium of choice, her imagery from the last several decades tends to explore changing weather patterns with particular emphases on storms, rain, wind, and bodies of water.
+Selected works, like Wavering Front #2, 2003-04 (see image below), reflect her penchant for visual references to 19th century Japanese relief printmaking.